MENU

 Animal behavior and cognition students gain rare and distinctive hands-on research experience through coursework and faculty-led research.

 Florida Tech’s innovative undergraduate Roach Lab lets students design and conduct independent research using a novel animal model, the cockroach.
 These simple, yet surprisingly fascinating, creatures help students explore cognitive abilities, such as associative learning, as well as the evolutionary origins of social behaviors, like group decision-making.
-With little existing research in this area, students have the opportunity to contribute novel findings—and possibly even publish their work.

 These experiences provide invaluable skills for careers in animal behavior and research, setting students apart as they advance in the field.
+Dedicated students may even have the opportunity to present or publish their research, giving them a competitive edge when applying to graduate programs.

 Built into the degree program, animal behavior internships provide real-world, hands-on experience focused on animal training, husbandry or public education.
 Working in professional care and research settings, students apply their knowledge while exploring the ethical and practical aspects of working with animals.